jeremiahpatterson/configure-ad/README.md

 </p>
 <p>
 Once in the Networking Section, create a new Virtual Network by clicking Create new in the Virtual Network section, name the new VNet, press OK, followed by Review + Create.
 When on the next page, if the validation passes, click Create.
 Now repeat the process to create the Client VM, but use a non-server version of Windows.
 In this example, we used Windows 10 Enterprise, version 22H2 - x64 Gen2.
-Also, when on the network page, choose the Virtual Network you created.
+Also, when on the network page, choose the Virtual Network you created during the dc-1 VM.
 </p>
 <br />